dy/spect/README.md

 ### Code splitting?

-Aspects organically embody progressive-enhancement principle, providing preloading parts of functionality in a meaningful way, reducing network load.
-Loading order can be arranged by priority of aspects from UX standpoint.
+Aspects organically embody progressive-enhancement principle, providing loading parts of functionality in a meaningful way, reducing network load.
+The order can be arranged by priority of aspects from UX standpoint.

 ```html
 <script>